mmdock/tweet-sectarian-analysis/README.md

 [Getting started with Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html) https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html

+A useful command:

+    curl -XDELETE 'localhost:9200/sentiment'

+Deletes the index sentiment and all its tweets.
+Do this if you are updating what sent.py stores in ElasticSearch.

 ### Some things to look out for: ###

 *If you are getting "401" errors, try resetting your system clock.
 Twitter streams will return unauthorized if the time of your system is